 Morning: Penzance Walking Tour

 As one of the cutest little towns in Cornwall, Penzance is perfect for a walking tour.
 Of course, it’s possible to give yourself a decent tour of Penzance all by your lonesome.
-But fortunately, there is a simple and quadratical walking tour of Penzance that leaves from the train station every Tuesday and Thursday morning in the summer months.
+But fortunately, there is a simple and quadratical walking tour of Penzance that leaves from the train station on a regular basis in the summer months.

-The timing is perfect because you can tour the best Things to do in Penzance on a Tuesday, and then you can pop over to nearby St. Ives for the Wednesday walking tour.
+The timing is perfect because you can book a tour of the best Things to do in Penzance on a Tuesday, and then you can pop over to nearby St. Ives for the Wednesday walking tour.
 Either way, I guarantee that the walking tour will teach more than…

 three fun facts: Things to do in Penzance

 1) What’s the Most Famous Spot in Penzance?

 No visit to Penzance is complete without a stop at the port.
 Penzance, like many Cornish towns, was once renowned for its ships.
 Of course, with shipping comes one major problem: smuggling!
 The smugglers in Penzance were apparently omnipresent.
 I was hoping they’d be smuggling something exciting like rum, diamonds, or unpasteurized cheese.

 Because there are an abundance of fluffy sheep in the Cornish countryside, smugglers would sneak wool out of Penzance, and they would smuggle salt in.
 I must say, that doesn’t sound so bad as smuggling goes.
 It’s not like salt is a drug.
 Let the people have their salt lick!

 Also, please note the fabulous gold post box located in the center of the port.
 The GBP is placed in every British city that was home to the winner of a gold medal in the London Summer Olympics.
 Traditionally post boxes are red in the United Kingdom, so the government thought it was understood that the gold boxes were temporary and eventually would default back to the red standard.